A fast, effective path towards decision-making

 Administrative court procedures were accelerated.

-Admission of an appeal on points of fact and law by the Higher Administrative Court and reduction of the deadline for applications from one month to two weeks (sec.
-78 of the Asylum Procedure Act)
+Admission of an appeal on points of fact and law by the Higher Administrative Court and reduction of the deadline for applications from one month to two weeks (section 78 of the Asylum Procedure Act)

 The following amendments came into force as per 1 April 1993: